Llandilo

-Llandilo is a suburb of Sydney, in the state of New South Wales, Australia 54 kilometres north-west of the Sydney central business district, in the local government area of the City of Penrith.
+Llandilo is a suburb of Sydney, in the state of New South Wales, Australia.
+It is 54 kilometres north-west of the Sydney central business district, in the local government area of the City of Penrith.
 It is part of the Greater Western Sydney region.
 Llandilo is a small semi-rural outcrop between two creeks.

+Llandilo's western border is shared with Cranebrook, its northern border shared with Berkshire Park, and its eastern border with South Creek.

 A southern part of Llandilo was incorporated into an expansion of the suburb of Jordan Springs on 22 November 2019.

 History

 Llandilo is named after the Welsh town of Llandeilo.

 Aboriginal culture

 Prior to European settlement, what is now Llandilo was home to the Mulgoa people who spoke the Darug language.
 They lived a hunter-gatherer lifestyle governed by traditional laws, which had their origins in the Dreamtime.
 Their homes were bark huts called 'gunyahs'.
 They hunted kangaroos and emus for meat, and gathered yams, berries and other native plants.
 Shortly after the arrival of the First Fleet in Australia in 1788, an outbreak of smallpox decimated the local indigenous communities and made it easier for settlers to dispossess them of their land.